Dual Aspect Concept: Definition

 |Cash + =||Capital|

-If Mr. A purchases goods as credit from Mr. B of $10,000 then the latest position of Accounting Equation will be:
+If Mr. A purchases goods as credit from Mr. B amounting to $10,000, then the latest position of the accounting equation will be as follows:

 |Assets =||Liabilities +||Owner’s Equity|

 As this example shows, every new transaction will affect the accounting equation.
 It is important to remember that both sides of this equation will always remain equal.

 In defining the other accounting concepts, it was mentioned that accounting is essentially concerned with the business entity itself rather than its owners, managers, or employees.